open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-operator/README.md

 ### TLS Certificate Requirement

 In Kubernetes, in order for the API server to communicate with the webhook component, the webhook requires a TLS certificate that the API server is configured to trust.
-There are three ways for you to generated the required TLS certificate.
+There are three ways for you to generate the required TLS certificate.

   - The easiest and default method is to install the cert-manager and keeps `admissionWebhooks.certManager.enabled` to `true`.
     In this way, cert-manager will generate a self-signed certificate. _See [cert-manager installation](https://cert-manager.io/docs/installation/kubernetes/) for the instruction._